aarongeller/OPSCEAhacks/README.md

 ### Main functionality added:
 1. Using [Brainstorm](https://neuroimage.usc.edu/brainstorm/Introduction) for electrode localization;
-2. A function, `OPSCEA_recon`, that exports slice images (without EEG heatmaps, including both coronal and axial/sagittal views) and compiles a pdf document of the reconstruction;
+2. A function, `OPSCEA_recon.m`, that exports slice images (without EEG heatmaps, including both coronal and axial/sagittal views) and compiles a pdf document of the reconstruction;
 3. Improved version of `splitbrain.m` that prevents flipping of brains away from viewer.

 ### Minor tweaks: